MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 1. Ensure Git Bash is installed on your laptop/workstation.

-2. Download automation scripts bundle ‘psftcm-setup-3.0.zip’ - <a href="http://bit.ly/PSFTCM30">DOWNLOAD</a>
+2. Download the following scripts ‘psftcm-setup-3.0.zip’ - <a href="http://bit.ly/PSFTCM30">DOWNLOAD</a>

 3. Extract psftcm-setup-3.0.zip to a new folder on the laptop/workstation.
 Let’s call it ‘psftcm setup-3.0’.